Jake Weatherald: 2019–20

 Ahead of the 2019–20 Marsh One-Day Cup, Weatherald was named as one of the six cricketers to watch during the tournament.

 On 11 November 2019, in the 2019–20 Sheffield Shield season, he and Henry Hunt set a new record for the highest opening partnership for South Australia in first-class cricket, with 293 runs.
 However, in October 2020, Weatherald took time away from the game citing mental health issues.

 Australia call-up (2025–present)

-Weatherald received his first senior national call-up in November 2025, when he was named in Australia’s squad for the opening Test of the home 2025-26 Ashes series against England in Perth.
-His selection followed a run of strong early-season Sheffield Shield performances, with selectors indicating that the final XI would be confirmed closer to the match.
+Weatherald received his first senior national call-up in November 2025, when he was named in Australia's squad for the opening Test of the home 2025–26 Ashes series against England in Perth.
+His selection followed a run of strong early-season Sheffield Shield performances.
+He scored a second ball duck in the first Innings, and 22 off 34 balls in the second Innings.

+He scored his maiden test half-century in the first Innings of the second test match in the series, finishing with 72 runs from just 78 balls.

+At the end of the season, Weatherald returned to South Australia for the 2026-27 Sheffield Shield season.
+He also signed an overseas player contract with Leicestershire County Cricket Club in England to play for the club in the opening block of matches in the 2026 County Championship.